plevart/jdk8-tl/README.md

 =======

-Clone of a subset of http://hg.openjdk.java.net/jdk8/tl repos ith custom branches which represent patches and experiments
+Clone of a subset of http://hg.openjdk.java.net/jdk8/tl repos with custom branches which represent patches and experiments